 With Nelson at the helm of the design department, Herman Miller began to take shape as a well-respected modern furniture company.
 In addition to designing a logo for the company, Nelson created a new corporate image for Herman Miller furniture.
 In 1946, the company began to recruit other modern designers to collaborate with on future products.

 It was at this time that the Eameses’ relationship with Herman Miller began.
 The design power-couple, Charles and Ray, worked with a unique material, molded plywood, and they had been sought after by the United States Navy to design lightweight splints and stretchers to be used in the field.
 In addition to military contracts, the couple had designed their famous molded plywood chair, lounge chair, folding screen, and coffee table.

-They were well recognized for their cutting-edge design, and the New York Museum of Modern Art created their first one-man furniture exhibit for Charles Eames to showcase his new furniture.
+They were well recognized for their cutting-edge design, and the New York Museum of Modern Art created their first one-man furniture exhibit for Charles Eames to showcase his and Ray’s new furniture.
 De Pree and Nelson were well aware of the Eames’ work, and they successfully forged an exclusive partnership with the couple that would have a tremendous impact on the future of Herman Miller furniture and design.

 During the second half of the twentieth century, the company continued to build upon its established relationships and introduced new designers to the company that created even more award-winning Herman Miller furniture.
 Isamu Noguchi entered the Herman Miller family of designers in 1948 with his sculptural glass-topped coffee table, and Alexander Girard joined forces with the company in 1951 to lead the company’s Textile Division.